-Quizzes like the one these Buzzfeed employees took may help, but these are what I found to be the most helpful guidelines to finding something you’re going to love and do well in.
+Quizzes like the one the Buzzfeed team took (in the video below) may help, but these are what I found to be the most helpful guidelines to finding something you’re going to love and do well in.

-- Not everyone can do it like you, and somehow a lot of the skills required for that career, comes easy to you
+- A lot of the skills required for that career should come easy to you.

-- It aligns with your integrity, values and temperament
+- It should align with your integrity, values and temperament.

-- If the money is good, that’s great, but it shouldn’t be your first reason for choosing that career
+- If the money is good, that’s great, but it shouldn’t be your first reason for choosing a career.